Accenture-Intel/competitive_refresh/README.md

 ### Food Demand Forecasting - XGBoost Machine Learning

 #### Description and Dataset
+This benchmark uses an XGBoost regression model to predict demand for a meal delivery company.
+Given a dataset with 15 features and over 500,000 meal deliveries over 145 weeks, the goal is to predict the demand for various raw materials for the following 10 weeks.
+[Here](https://www.kaggle.com/datasets/kannanaikkal/food-demand-forecasting) is a link to the dataset, but it is already in the repo and doesn't need to be downloaded.
+Once you've downloaded the dataset, move the *train.csv, test.csv, meal_info.csv, fulfilment_center_info.csv,* and *sample_submission.csv* files into the same xgboost folder where the *food_demand_forecasting.ipynb* file is.

 #### Running the Benchmark
 Once inside the xgboost folder, open a Jupyter Notebook and run the **food_demand_forecasting.ipynb** notebook file.